Scrumbles & Butternut Box STOP plant-based dog food

 Butternut Box Plant Get Enough

-Please see an article we wrote all about Butternut Box having stopped their only sustainable option, and also see how tasty Give A Dog A Bean is compared to their fresh food recipe!
+Please see an article we wrote all about Butternut Box having stopped their only sustainable option!

 By Butternut Box choosing to feed dogs only with human grade high meat and fish-based ingredients now, means that ALL dogs fed their foods will have a carbon footprint identical to an adult person, as no one tends to eat meat with every meal, but by choosing Butternut Box you are feeding your dog with animal protein or fish with every meal!!

-SCRUMBLES have also stopped producing their only sustainable plant-based wet dog food!
+SCRUMBLES have no sustainable Vit D3 added to their only plant-based wet dog food!

 Scrumbles is an independent and highly successful dog food company producing meat-based 'gut-friendly' dog foods.
 The founders of Scrumbles appeared on Dragon's Den in 2018.
 Just like plant-based pet food company Omni whose co-founders also appeared on Dragon's Den in 2025; although, unlike Omni, the young Scrumbles' entrepreneur chose to turn down the offer of investment from Deborah Meaden and 'go it alone'!